alloy-d/tumblr/README.markdown

 peacock to carry it off, though, so it's no longer in use.</ins> (This is referred to as 'al' in my commit messages.)

-The file [base.html](tip/base.html) contains, more or less, the HTML that is used by each of my themes since "I like lampposts".
-More up-to-date copies can probably be extracted from either my personal theme or Light City.
+The file [base.html](tip/base.html) <del>contains, more or less, the HTML that is used by each of my themes since "I like lampposts".
+More up-to-date copies can probably be extracted from either my personal theme or Light City.</del> <ins>was a silly idea and has been removed.
+Don't go looking for it.
+Conforming to the same HTML each time is impractical and boring.</ins>